liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/08-optimizing-existing-plugins-for-liferay-7/12-migrating-a-theme-from-the-plugins-sdk-to-the-themes-generator.markdown

 # Migrating a Theme from the Plugins SDK to the Themes Generator [](id=migrating-a-6-2-theme-to-liferay-7)

-After you've upgraded your existing theme to @product@ 7, the Themes Generator offers enhanced development features and tools for optimizing your theme and streamlining theme management.
+After you've upgraded your existing theme to @product-full@ 7, the Themes Generator offers enhanced development features and tools for optimizing your theme and streamlining theme management.
 To introduce one of its most powerful features, we'll pose some questions.